 On the flip side, you can make your own chalkboard paint.
 I’m not kidding.
 It’s easier than you may think.
 Start by getting a can of flat latex paint (in the color you want).
 Then watch this video on how to turn it into chalkboard paint.

-Step 3.
 Although painting a refrigerator can be a simple process, there a few preparation techniques that will make your finished project look more like a custom fridge than a… white appliance you painted over the weekend (ie lightly sanding the surface with a fine grit sandpaper prior to starting).
 Get project instructions here.

-Step 4.
-Who says your refrigerator has to be a chalkboard?
+Note: Who says your refrigerator has to be a chalkboard?
 Use the same painting strategies laid out in Step 3 and swap out semi-gloss interior paint for your chalkboard paint.

 You’ll get a glossier finish, which can fit in well if you are going for the art deco look in your kitchen.
 On the other hand, if you have a shiny red floor that you need to match… =)